dyoung2019/project-4/README.md

 A frontend-only/in-browser non-destructive image composition editor (i.e. Photoshop / Illustrator clone) with vector drawing catered to exporting multiple assets such as favicons designed for desktop.

-This was built from the final project of my General Assembly bootcamp class (SEI-Melb-22 Blackjack ) from the week of
+This was built from the final project of my General Assembly bootcamp class (SEI-Melb-22 Blackjack) during the final week.

 ## Functionality